What Can Help A Home Sell Faster?

 Add a potted plant next to the front door, purchase a new doormat, polish the house numbers and if seasonally appropriate, place a decorative wreath on your door.
 If needed, give your front door a fresh coat of paint; studies show that black, red, navy blue or dark green are the best colors to select.

-Eliminate odors caused by pets, smoking and cooking by placing scented candles around the house, that your real estate agent can light for showings.
-Scented candles mask odors and also create a warm, cosy and inviting atmosphere in your home.
+Eliminate odors caused by pets, smoking and cooking by placing scented candles around the house that your real estate agent can light for showings.
+Scented candles mask odors and also create a warm, cozy and inviting atmosphere in your home.
 Select popular scents such as vanilla or delicate floral scents and avoid anything overpowering or unusual.
-Here at the Burb.com team we provide our clients with our own custom scented candles, with a fragrance we had custom developed for home staging purposes.

 Place a bouquet of fresh flowers in a vase on an end table.
 Set the dining table with your best dinnerware.
-Make sure that all drapes and blinds are open to maximise natural light and showcase any views the property benefits from.
-Check that all light bulbs work and replace any that broken ones.
+Make sure that all drapes and blinds are open to maximize natural light and showcase any views the property benefits from.
+Check that all light bulbs work and replace any broken ones.
 Fluff up pillows and cushions.
 If the shower or bath has been recently used, make sure to dry it off.
 Close all toilet lids.
-Make sure that the best parking spot is left open for your buyers as this helps them imagine the home as their own.
+Make sure that the best parking spot is left open for your buyers as pulling into the driveway helps them imagine the home as their own.

 Your choice in Real Estate Agent will mean the difference between listing your home and selling your home.
 When considering who to work with, make sure that you look at the Real Estate Agent’s level of experience.
-While its relatively easy to obtain a real estate license, over 70% of agents are no longer in the business within five years of obtaining their license.
-Successfully working with clients, and negotiating the sale and purchase of properties on a consistent basis, takes a skill set that most real estate agents do not have.
-You can read more about our experience here.
+While its relatively easy to obtain a real estate license, over 80% of agents are no longer in the business within five years of obtaining their license.